 But the Queen wasn’t there.

-The tumultuous and complicated relationship between the two women will be dramatized in the December film starring Saoirse Ronan as Mary, Queen of Scots and Margot Robbie as Queen Elizabeth I. The movie has been criticized for historical inaccuracies as it displays the two women meeting one another.
+The tumultuous and complicated relationship between the two women was dramatized in the 2018 film starring Saoirse Ronan as Mary, Queen of Scots and Margot Robbie as Queen Elizabeth I. The movie has been criticized for historical inaccuracies as it displays the two women meeting one another.

 But this never happened.
 Even at her execution, Queen Elizabeth was not present.
 For although all their lives had revolved around one another, the two women never once stood in the same room.

-The body and head of Mary, Queen and Scots are currently interred at Westminster Abbey, where they were brought initially at the request of her son, James.
+The body and head of Mary, Queen of Scots are currently interred at Westminster Abbey, where they were brought initially at the request of her son, James.
+From James’ betrayal to all the death that surrounded Mary’s story — especially her own demise — she remains a tragic figure to this day.